CalebAlbers/IT-Glue-API-PowerShell-Wrapper/README.md

  - `data` - The actual information requested (this is what most people care about)
  - `links` - Links to specific aspects of the data
  - `meta` - Information about the number of pages of results are available and other metadata.

+Each resource allows filters and parameters to be used to specify the desired output from IT Glue's API.
+Check out the wiki article on [Using Filters and Paramters](https://github.com/CalebAlbers/IT-Glue-API-PowerShell-Wrapper/wiki/Using-Filters-and-Parameters).

+For more information about using this module, as well as examples and advanced functionality, check out our [wiki](https://github.com/CalebAlbers/IT-Glue-API-PowerShell-Wrapper/wiki/)!

 ---